m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

 ## Thoughts

 This was a purely mechanical port - nothing "hard" about it - but it was more tedious than I was expecting.
 Mainly I put this down to the original Java code being very non-scala-idiomatic; it's full of arrays, if/else, and increment/decrement operations.
+In Scala it would be more natural to write immutable code, and use polymorphism for branches rather than conditionals; this